backupbrew/switchbrew/Filesystem services.md

 ## MountSystemSaveData

-Takes an input u8 and a 0x40-byte Save-struct entry.
+Takes an input u8 and a 0x40-byte Save-struct entry(see below).
 Web-applet only uses value0 for the input u8.

-Mounts savedata(savecommon/saveuser) in the SYSTEM [NAND](Flash%20Filesystem.md "wikilink") partition.
-One of the input params is the u64 [saveID](Flash%20Filesystem.md "wikilink").
+Mounts savedata in the SYSTEM [NAND](Flash%20Filesystem.md "wikilink") partition.

 ## CreateSystemSaveData

+Takes a 0x40-byte Save-struct entry and a 0x40-byte SaveCreate-struct entry.

-Creates savedata(savecommon/saveuser) in the SYSTEM [NAND](Flash%20Filesystem.md "wikilink") partition.
-One of the input params is the u64 [saveID](Flash%20Filesystem.md "wikilink").
+Creates savedata in the SYSTEM [NAND](Flash%20Filesystem.md "wikilink") partition.

 ## MountContentStorage